gourabdg47/gourabdg47.github.io/_posts/2025-04-04-risk-management.md

 Risk analysis is performed to evaluate identified risks.
 It can be divided into two primary types:

 ### Qualitative Analysis
+A method of assessing risk based on there potential impact & likelihood of there occurrence

 - **Subjective Evaluation:** Uses expert judgment to determine the severity and likelihood of risks.